DesenTao/baty.net-hugo/content/phpetal.md

 &nbsp;

-<span style="color: #ff0000;">NOTE: PHPetal hasn&#8217;t been updated in over 10 years and I&#8217;m not even sure it works any longer.
+<span style="color: #ff0000;">NOTE: PHPetal hasn&#8217;t been updated since 2004 and I&#8217;m pretty sure it's broken or insecure or both.
 This page is mostly just for reference and historic purposes.</span>

 ## Web-based posting to blosxom and compatible weblogs.